-From its large Lexus "spindle" grille -- extra-large on the RC F model -- to its fins and other aggressive details, the new 2018 Lexus RC is anything but boring.
-It looks more menacing and distinctive than its European and American competitors and bears a striking resemblance to the exotic Lexus LFA supercar of a few years ago.
-Its proportions are perfect and its stance is properly low, especially with the larger wheels and tires worn by F Sport models.
+From its revised Lexus "spindle" grille – extra-large on the RC F model – to its fins and other aggressive details, the new 2019 Lexus RC is anything but boring.
+It looks more menacing and distinctive than its European and American competitors and bears a more than passing resemblance to the stunning new LC coupe.
+Its proportions are perfect, and its stance is properly low, especially with the larger wheels and tires worn by F Sport models.
 To announce its additional performance, the top-dog RC F model gets uniquely stacked exhaust pipes and additional vents and flares.

-The 2018 Lexus RC 200t has a Manufacturer’s Suggested Retail Price (MSRP) just over the $41,000 mark, including the $995 destination charge.
-If you want all-wheel drive, the RC 300 AWD starts at about $43,750, about $1,300 less than the rear-wheel-drive RC 350.
-The AWD RC 350 starts just over $46,000.
-Those prices are a little less than for a BMW 4 Series, an Infiniti Q60 or Audi A5, but quite a bit more than the excellent Cadillac ATS coupe.
-If you're looking to endanger your license, the RC F starts a little over $65,000, in line with a BMW M4 coupe but several thousand more than the Audi S5.
+The 2019 Lexus RC 300 has a Manufacturer’s Suggested Retail Price (MSRP) just over the $42,000 mark, including the $1,025 destination charge.
+If you want all-wheel drive, the RC 300 AWD starts at about $44,850, while the rear-drive RC 350 starts just over $45,000.
+The AWD RC 350 starts just over $47,250.
+Those prices are not far from a BMW 4 Series, an Infiniti Q60 or Audi A5, but quite a bit more than the excellent Cadillac ATS coupe.
+If you're looking to endanger your license, the RC F starts a little over $65,700, in line with a BMW M4 coupe but several thousand more than the Audi S5.
 Prices climb quickly once you start adding options.
 Do check the KBB.com Fair Purchase Price to see what others are paying, and note that the RC should retain its value very nicely.

-The 2018 Lexus RC comes as nicely equipped as you'd expect of a luxury-sports coupe.
-There are standard automatic climate control, a self-dimming rearview mirror, and an infotainment system with a 10.3-inch display screen, Lexus Safety System+, rearview camera, Lexus Enform Service Connect service and onboard Wi-Fi.
-The 10-speaker audio system includes HD Radio, dual USB inputs and Bluetooth streaming with Eyes Free iPhone integration.
+The 2019 Lexus RC comes as nicely equipped as you'd expect of a luxury-sports coupe.
+There are standard automatic climate control, a self-dimming rearview mirror, and an infotainment system with a 10.3-inch display screen, Lexus Safety System+, rearview camera, Lexus Enform Service Connect system and onboard Wi-Fi.
+The 10-speaker audio system includes HD Radio, dual USB inputs and Bluetooth streaming with Apple CarPlay and Siri Eyes Free iPhone integration.
 F Sport models get standard variable suspension and Sport+ driving mode, heated and ventilated front seats, a suspension tuned for higher performance, and a power-adjust steering wheel.
 RC F models include bigger brakes, front sport seats and forged BBS aluminum wheels.

 The options list starts with a navigation system that uses a touch-pad controller and includes an upgraded Enform suite with services such as Yelp, Pandora and stock prices.
 There are also heated/ventilated front seats, a leather interior, heated steering wheel and a moonroof.
 The Mark Levinson premium audio system makes even your iPod sound amazing, and should top the list for music lovers.
 Advanced safety features include blind-spot monitoring and a pre-collision system that can automatically brake the car.
 RC F models can add to their prowess with a torque-vectoring rear differential and carbon-fiber roof and rear spoiler.